mansoorameen/expense-calculator/README.md

 # expense-calculator

-Coding a personal expense calculator using js.
+A personal expense calculator using js.

 Features:
 *Included placeholder for input fields i.e, amount spent and on what(description)